 Trip Overview of Annapurna Base Camp Trek

-The ABC make your fun and pleasure with its amazing landscape.
+The ABC trek makes you fun and pleasure with its amazing landscape.
 A great insight into the natural and cultural heritage of the tiny Himalayan country, Nepal. the walking route will be passing by the diverse ethnic group’s culture and verify vegetation forest and wildlife.

 ABC trek starts from Nayapul about 1 hour 30 minutes’ drive from Pokhara.
 You feel saturated by nature and unidentifiable calm in the heart and soul.
 The central part of trekking in Ghandruk Valley is on the top of the ridge, more than 500 m above.
 We will walk through the best rhododendron forest.
 We pass rice terraces of rice fields and green vegetation till the trail to the Chhomrong village.